-Following a series of meetings in the Pentagon with Army senior leaders, the CSA issued the following guidance: delay any immediate decision, ensure all options for the Army moving forward were rigorously tested, ensure the options considered met the intent of the NDAA by pulsing the congressional professional staff members, and provide an update to the SecArmy.
-The SecArmy subsequently approved the testing of transitional pattern alternatives for March 2014 with an anticipated decision pending successful and positive testing results in April 2014 (see Figure 8).
+Following a series of meetings in the Pentagon with Army senior leaders, the chief of staff of the Army issued the following guidance: Delay any immediate decision, ensure all options for the Army moving forward were rigorously tested, ensure the options considered met the intent of the NDAA by pulsing the congressional professional staff members, and provide an update to the secretary of the Army (PM SPIE, PEO Soldier, 2013d).
+The secretary of the Army subsequently approved the testing of transitional pattern alternatives for March 2014 with an anticipated decision pending successful and positive testing results in April 2014 (see Figure 8; PM SPIE, PEO Soldier, 2014a).